Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Acer VL7860 4K projector uses laser light technology to create its images at a maximum display resolution of 3840 x 2160, with a contrast ratio of 1,500,000:1 and ANSI lumen rating of 3000, with the ability to show an image as large as 305.3″ across from corner to corner at a distance of 32 feet.

-The Acer VL7860 sports two HDMI ports, one VGA-in, one VGA-out, one RJ-45 Ethernet port as well as a USB port and two jacks for audio in and audio out.
+The Acer VL7860 sports two HDMI ports, one VGA-in, one VGA-out, one RJ-45 Ethernet port, a USB port, and two jacks for audio in and audio out.
 Open to checking out a low-priced 4K UHD home theater projector?
 Click the Acer H7850 review.

-The second was the HDR-ometer (not sure what else to call it), which actually lets you customize the amount of HDR that’s applied to any given image.
-The scale rates from 1-4, and actually did seem to have a level for every occasion.
+The second was the HDR-o’meter (not sure what else to call it), which lets you customize the amount of HDR applied to any given image.
+The scale rates from 1 to 4, and actually did seem to have a level for every occasion.

 Brightness uniformity throughout the picture was also strong, with only a slight variance between the (admittedly low) scores we achieved of around 350 lux at the edges and a max of just short of 500 lux in the middle.

-All this is to say that if you plan on setting up the Acer VL7860 in your home, be absolutely sure you’ve got your room completely blacked out or you’ll be suffering under the shine of the sun while trying to squint to make out any difference between this 4K machine and your standard 1080p projector instead.
+All this is to say that if you plan on setting up the Acer VL7860 in your home, be absolutely sure you’ve got your room completely blacked out, or you’ll be suffering under the shine of the sun while trying to squint to make out any difference between this 4K machine and your standard 1080p projector instead.
 Or, you can read our BenQ HT2550 4K projector review for another 4K option.

 The Acer VL7860 comes with a ton of premium features that you won’t be able to find on most home projectors today, including 4K resolution, a 120Hz refresh rate (at 1080p), and the inclusion of HDR technology.

-For these reasons alone it’s almost a projector that pays for itself…but ultimately the same question always comes up whenever you’re deciding to buy a projector opposed to a traditional flatscreen: is it worth the cost?
+For these reasons alone, it’s almost a projector that pays for itself…but ultimately, the same question always comes up whenever you decide to buy a projector instead of a traditional flatscreen: is it worth the cost?
 It’s certainly better than this Artograph EZ tracer art projector, which is only a light tracer.
 Bummer.

 However, because there wasn’t a ton of brightness being pumped out from the 3,000-lumen lamp, all the same detail, brightness, and vivid color you’d expect when you pay those kinds of prices for home theater equipment was unfortunately still washed out by the tiniest amount of light bleed in our test room.